paulilab/paulilab.github.io/_people/jessica.md

 member_till: now
 position: PhD Student
 properties:
-  - ["Switching the lights on in the right cells.", 50]
-  - ["Finding out how cells move", 20]
+  - ["Finding out how cells move", 60]
-  - ["The imaging expert", 80]
+  - ["The imaging expert", 20]
-  - ["Movies and series expert", 70]
-  - ["Bootcamping, no matter the weather", 30]
+  - ["Bootcamping, no matter the weather", 20]
+  - ["Movies and series expert", 10]
 ---
 <! --
-does not toddle around
-an early-bird staying late
-enjoys doing 100 push-ups in Prater
+Switching the lights on in the right cells does not toddle around an early-bird staying late enjoys doing 100 push-ups in Prater